 How does a seal get an eel stuck up its nose?

-Earlier this week, the Hawaiian Monk Seal Research Program posted the picture above, depicting an unfortunate young seal with an eel in its nose.
+Not long ago, the Hawaiian Monk Seal Research Program posted the picture above, depicting an unfortunate young seal with an eel in its nose.
 Surprisingly, this is not the first time the researchers have encountered a pinniped in such a predicament.

 Hawaiian monk seals are an endangered species.
 The research program, part of the National Oceanic and Atmospheric Administration, follows six main monk seal subpopulations, studying their health, diet, population demographics, and ecology, with the aim of minimizing threats and helping these small populations survive and thrive.
 The researchers pay close enough attention to the animals that they notice when something strange, such as a nose eel, occurs.

-About two years ago, for example, another seal was found with about four inches of eel hanging out of its nostril.
+A few years ago, for example, another seal was found with about four inches of eel hanging out of its nostril.
 The team was worried about the potential danger to the seal: It was wheezing a bit, and if it dove deep or tried to swim, the nose eel might have created a passageway for water to enter the seal’s lungs.
 The research team decided it was worth capturing the seal—for no more than 60 seconds—to try to remove the nasal invader.